 The HRC Committee pre-approves all services provided by an independent compensation advisor to ensure it remains objective and independent.
-In 2019, the HRC Committee engaged an independent compensation advisor to review and assess Pason's executive compensation program.
-In addition, Pason does continue to engage Mercer to provide services for Pason's health, welfare, and pension benefits, as outlined in the table below:
+In 2021, the HRC Committee did not engage an independent compensation advisor to review and assess Pason's executive compensation program.
+However, Pason does continue to engage Mercer to provide services for Pason's health, welfare, and pension benefits, as outlined in the table below:

-2020 2019
+2021 2020

-Executive compensation-related fees - \$39,052
+Executive compensation-related fees - -

-Other fees (1) \$16,400 \$18,585
+Other fees (1) \$13,675 \$16,400

-Total fees \$16,400 \$57,637
+Total fees \$13,675 \$16,400

-Fees and commissions paid to Mercer for pension and benefits consulting.
+(1) Fees and commissions paid to Mercer for pension and benefits consulting.